-This is how I grow rambling Bulbophyllums.
-I am pretty stubborn though, too - the pile of pins were used several months ago to turn the new growths back into the pot.
+This is how I grow rambling Bulbophyllum.
+I am pretty stubborn though, too – the pile of pins was used several months ago to turn the new growths back into the pot.
 I thought I had done a good job, but it just carried on and made new growths heading straight for the edge of the pot.
-One thing I forgot to do - is turn the new growths away from the light, sometimes they will change direction on their own.
-Bulbo Reverse Psychology - let them think it is their idea to stay in the pot.
+One thing I forgot to do – is turning the new growths away from the light, sometimes they will change direction on their own.
+Bulbo Reverse Psychology – let them think it is their idea to stay in the pot.

 Sarah Hurdel, NCOS member